-In Walker, MN, at least, they make really good use of the warm weather period and hold an awesome rock and roll festival called Moondance Jam.
-For years, the festival has been made up of a lot of the standard classic rock fare, from Sammy Hagar to REO Speedwagon to Foghat, etc. etc. (In other words, it’s my dream festival that I have yet to attend!)
-In recent years, they’ve expanded the focus to include some of the more popular ’90s alt-rockers in the mix and this year’s bill included Tonic, one of my very favorite bands from the era.
+In Walker, Minnesota, at least, they make really good use of the warm-weather period and hold an awesome rock ‘n’ roll festival called Moondance Jam.
+For years it’s featured a lot of the standard classic-rock fare, from Sammy Hagar to REO Speedwagon to Foghat (in other words, it’s my dream festival, and I have yet to attend!).
+In recent years Moondance Jam has expanded its focus to include some popular ’90s alt-rockers; this year’s bill included Tonic, one of my very favorite bands from that era.

-I always felt like Tonic got the shaft during the ’90s, doomed as “that band” with the success of the mushy hit single “If You Could Only See,” from their first album Lemon Parade.
-To those of us that were paying attention prior to that moment, Tonic was a great rock band, with initial singles “Open Up Your Eyes” (a co-worker called it “Open Up Your Thighs”) and “Casual Affair” (which should have been a bigger hit at rock radio) as evidence.
+I always felt like Tonic got the shaft during the ’90s, doomed as “that band” because of the success of the mushy hit single “If You Could Only See,” from their first album, Lemon Parade (1996).
+To those of us paying attention prior to that, Tonic was a great rock band with great singles like “Open Up Your Eyes” (a coworker called it “Open Up Your Thighs”) and “Casual Affair” (which should’ve been a bigger hit on rock radio).

-When I saw them live prior to the release of their second album Sugar, they showcased a number of songs from the album and proved that Lemon Parade was no fluke – Tonic was a great band with plenty of great songs and yes, still more rock with “Knock Down Walls,” and “Drag Me Down” being just a couple of songs that kicked down the door the first time I listened to Sugar.
+When I saw Tonic in concert before the release of Sugar (1999), they showcased a number of songs from that sophomore effort and proved that Lemon Parade was no fluke.
+“Knock Down Walls” and “Drag Me Down” were two songs that kicked down the door the first time I listened to Sugar.

-To skip ahead a lot, Head on Straight (the band’s third album) was released and later nominated for a Grammy on the same day that the band found out that they were being dropped by Universal Records (while on the road, no less).
-Updates became sporadic after that and the band eventually packed it in (although guitarist Jeff Russo says that the band never really called it quits) with lead singer Emerson Hart launching a solo career while the other band members pursued the usual individual projects.
+Skipping ahead a lot, Head On Straight (2002), the band’s third album, was nominated for a Grammy on the same day Tonic found out they were being dropped by Universal Records — while on the road, no less.
+Although guitarist Jeff Russo says they never really called it quits, lead singer Emerson Hart launched a solo career, and the other members of the band pursued their own projects.

-Ballads or rockers, Hart and the members of Tonic wrote some of the finest music during the ’90s that deserved more of an audience than it received.
-They regrouped for a new album last year and although I can’t say that it hits the mark like their previous albums did, I wouldn’t count these guys out — I think they’ve definitely got another great album in them.
+Whether ballads or rockers, Hart and his bandmates wrote some of the finest music of the ’90s; they deserved more of an audience than they received.
+Tonic regrouped for a new, self-titled album last year, and although I can’t say it hits the mark like their previous LPs did, I wouldn’t count these guys out — I think they’ve definitely got another great album in them.

-Tonic’s set from the Moondance Jam is nearly perfect – 5 songs from Lemon Parade, 4 songs from Sugar (including the wonderful title track), 1 from Head on Straight and surprisingly, only 1 from their newest self-titled release.
-Perhaps they simply wanted to take the typical approach and come loaded for bear with a festival-friendly “greatest hits” type set and if that was the goal, they certainly achieved it.
-The guys at Classic Rock Revisited (who have been Moondance Jammers since the beginning) summarized the band’s set, saying that “I don’t think anyone thought before the show that Tonic would be this good — or heavy.”
-Their reaction is a common one for many that are seeing the band live for the first time and perhaps are only familiar with the “big hit.”
+Tonic’s set from Moondance Jam on July 15, 2010, is nearly perfect: five songs from Lemon Parade, four from Sugar (including the wonderful title track), one from Head On Straight, and, surprisingly, only one from Tonic.
+Perhaps they simply wanted to take the typical approach and come loaded for bear with a festival-friendly “greatest hits”-type set, and if that was the goal, they certainly achieved it.
+The guys at Classic Rock Revisited, who have been Moondance Jammers from the beginning, wrote, “I don’t think anyone thought before the show that Tonic would be this good — or heavy.”
+That kind of reaction is a common one for many who are seeing the band live for the first time and are perhaps only familiar with “the big hit.”

-The fanboy in me can’t really argue with this setlist – I’d love to hear the previously mentioned “Drag Me Down,” “Knock Down Walls” or a couple more from Head On Straight, but they make up for all of that with a pavement peeling 7 minute version of “Casual Affair” that just rips.
-If you’ve never given these guys a good shot, skip ahead to that one and then check out the rest of the set — I’m guessing it will make you a believer.
+The fanboy in me can’t really argue with this set list.
+I’d love to hear the previously mentioned “Drag Me Down,” “Knock Down Walls,” or a couple more from Head On Straight, but the men of Tonic make up for all of that with a pavement-peeling, seven-minute version of “Casual Affair” that rips.
+If you’ve never given these guys a shot, skip ahead to that track and then check out the rest of the set — I’m guessing it’ll make you a believer.

-On my side of things, as the Moondance Jam celebrates 20 years this year, I’m thinking that the time might be right for me to finally make that trip.
-Now, I just need to check to see if my buddy Brian can drive me there….
+Moondance Jam celebrates 20 years this summer.
+I’m thinking the time might be right for me to finally make that trip.
+Now I just need to see if my buddy Brian can drive me.